cloudmesh-cmd3/user-management/README.rst

 To amend a status of the user::

     * User will be in pending state by default
-    * The commands to change the user status are self explanatory
+    * The commands to change the user status are cls explanatory

 .. note::